Thursday, 11 October 2018

 Into ever-widening thought and action

-Into that heaven of freedom, my
+Into that heaven of freedom, my Father, let my country awake."

-the royal family then, in this law-abiding, crime-free nation, whose political system is also incorruptible’, I asked some locals.
+‘What is the role of the royal family then, in this law-abiding, crime-free nation, whose political system is also incorruptible’, I asked some locals.

 ‘Of course we have our share of problems’, one said.
 ‘Drug abuse among the youth is one of them & is rampant at the borders due to drug trafficking.
 The appearance of television in 1999 & the introduction of mobile phones had opened a can of worms.
 However, the Queen Mother & her 3 sisters (her husband-Jigme Singye Wangchuk's other wives) have dedicated their life in addressing health concerns; youth challenges & numerous other issues that threaten to abrade the fine fabric that makes up this blissful Himalayan Kingdom .

-The senior king had long ago abdicated his throne & his son –the young king visits one village every week to familiarize himself with his subjects & their concerns & thus, quotidian needs are taken care of.
+The senior king had long ago abdicated his throne & his son the young king visits one village every week to familiarize himself with his subjects & their concerns & thus, quotidian needs are taken care of.
 No wonder the royal family is so fondly deified.

 (photo courtesy-PK)

-fewer tribulations, uncomplicated & non-materialistic people, seems so mythical in a war-torn world.
+It’s easy to run a small nation such as this, but the existence of a land with fewer tribulations, uncomplicated & non-materialistic people, seems so mythical in a war-torn world.

 Nonetheless, their reaction to others’ foibles did shock us.
 A press-reporter's driver was livid when our car had blocked his path at a parking space.
 Aachu had gone for the permit.
 The driver's scathing remark on Indian drivers, was certainly a put-off, this despite most of them referring to India as ‘Big Brother’ & acknowledging Indian contribution towards their economy.

-something, which even the uppity to whom the colour of skin creates a certain awe,
+Yet, if you observe closely, there’s no cloying complaisance here.
+This is something, which even the uppity to whom the colour of skin creates a certain awe, must note.

 Photo Courtesy PK

-their allegiance to monarchy, which in turn swears fealty to its citizens, is
+Perhaps, their allegiance to monarchy, which in turn swears fealty to its citizens, is what makes this country so paradisiacal.

 Sonam Trophel Inn, Paro, where we lunched often

-Himalayan Kingdom is so out of the world, that I pray that it continues to
+This blithesome Himalayan Kingdom is so out of the world, that I pray that it continues to remain a brilliant beacon for the ‘benighted’ beings of the world...

-snaps shot by one of them, whose play with 'light & shadow’, I felt, deserved to be highlighted.
+PS: Some of the snaps have been clicked by my friends & ‘Photo Courtesy PK’ are snaps shot by one of them, whose play with 'light & shadow’, I felt, deserved to be highlighted.

 Dedicated to my friends who made this trip a truly memorable one.J